A silicon Brillouin laser: Introduction

-Brillouin laser oscillation occurs when round-trip optical gain balances round-trip loss within an optical cavity.
-In Brillouin lasers, optical amplification is produced by a nonlinear light-sound coupling called stimulated Brillouin scattering (SBS).
-These Brillouin interactions are typically exceptionally strong, overtaking Kerr and Raman nonlinearities in most transparent media.
-Interestingly, however, the same silicon waveguides that radically enhance Raman and Kerr nonlinearities produce exceedingly weak Brillouin couplings.
-Only with the advent of a new class of suspended waveguides---which tightly confine both light and sound---have appreciable nonlinearities become possible through forward stimulated Brillouin scattering \cite{rakichprx,shinnatcomm,roel,Kittlaus2016}.
-These suspended structures were used to demonstrate large optical Brillouin gain \cite{shinnatcomm,roel} and recently net amplification \cite{van2015net, Kittlaus2016}.
-However, innovative strategies are needed to translate these new Brillouin interactions into silicon laser oscillators \cite{kittlaus2016chip,espinel2017brillouin}.
+Within an optical cavity, Brillouin lasing occurs when optical gain from stimulated Brillouin scattering (SBS) overcomes round-trip loss.
+This nonlinear light-sound coupling is typically strong, overtaking Kerr and Raman interactions in most transparent media.
+However, the same integrated silicon waveguides that enhance Raman and Kerr nonlinearities tend to produce minuscule Brillouin couplings due to substrate-induced acoustic dissipation \cite{rakichprx}.
+The recent advent of a class of suspended waveguides---which tightly confine both light and sound---has enabled appreciable nonlinearities through forward stimulated Brillouin scattering \cite{rakichprx,shinnatcomm,roel,Kittlaus2016}.
+While these suspended structures have produced large optical Brillouin gain \cite{shinnatcomm,roel} and net amplification \cite{van2015net,Kittlaus2016}, innovative strategies are needed to translate Brillouin interactions into silicon laser oscillators \cite{kittlaus2016chip,espinel2017brillouin}.

-In this letter, we demonstrate a Brillouin laser in silicon for the first time.
-This laser utilizes a novel form of on-chip Brillouin scattering, termed stimulated inter-modal Brillouin scattering (SIMS), that couples light fields guided in distinct optical spatial modes \cite{kittlaus2016chip,koehler16,kangprl,Bahl2012,lin2014cascaded}.
-Using a Brillouin-active silicon waveguide, we leverage the single-sideband gain of the SIMS process to create a Brillouin laser in a 4.6 cm-long racetrack resonator.
-This structure produces large optical gain with low propagation loss, permitting Brillouin lasing at pump powers as low as 11 mW.
-This result represents an important step toward the realization of Brillouin laser technologies in complex silicon photonic circuits.